sajjadGG/book-python/basics/about/syntax.rst

 About Syntax
 ------------
 * Complexity level: easy
-* Lines of code to write: 2 lines + 6 lines of comment
+* Lines of code to write: 8 lines
 * Estimated time of completion: 3 min
 * Solution: :download:`solution/about_syntax.py`